A Morning with Cobalt Strike & Symantec

 So then I decided to break out the sniffer for the same profile on the team server but on a client system with no Symantec endpoint protection installed.

 Sure enough, as the below screenshot from Wireshark shows, the traffic went right on through as expected.

-It become abundantly clear to me that the Symantec HIPS was blocking and resetting the TCP connection whenever the TCP stack attempted to transmit the above GET request, and that this must be a specific signature written to match the scripted Amazon profile.
+It becomes abundantly clear to me that the Symantec HIPS was blocking and resetting the TCP connection whenever the TCP stack attempted to transmit the above GET request, and that this must be a specific signature written to match the scripted Amazon profile.

-Naturally I decided to make a small change on the team server profile which replaced the original sequence of digits in the GET request with all 8’s instead.
-Note that this is a really minor change which would not even circumvent a well constructed regular expression and/or IPS signature with multiple matching criteria.
+Naturally, I decided to make a small change on the team server profile which replaced the original sequence of digits in the GET request with all 8’s instead.
+Note that this is a really minor change that would not even circumvent a well constructed regular expression and/or IPS signature with multiple matching criteria.
 I changed not a single other parameter for this test.
 Other parameters that could be dead giveaways included the host header, and certainly some fixed cookie values.